-Encouraging or assisting another person to commit plagiarism is a form of improper collusion and may attract the same penalties which apply to plagiarism.
+Assisting another person to commit plagiarism may attract the same penalties which apply to plagiarism.

 Senate also approved a statement entitled The Dangers of Plagiarism and How to Avoid It which is as follows:

 The integrity of learning and scholarship depends on a code of conduct governing good practice and acceptable academic behaviour.
 One of the most important elements of good practice involves acknowledging carefully the people whose ideas we have used, borrowed, or developed.
 All students and scholars are bound by these rules because all scholarly work depends in one way or another on the work of others.